natalia-maler/Veterinary-Clinic-data-analysis-and-machine-learning/README.md

 To support analytical and machine learning tasks, a larger dataset was generated using AI-assisted synthetic data generation in Claude AI, allowing for more realistic analyses and model training while preserving data consistency.

 ![Diagram](images/diagramDB.jpg)
+*Fig. 1.
+Entity relationship diagram of the veterinary clinic database.*

 # Excel
 Microsoft Excel was used to perform business-oriented data analysis and reporting.
 The analysis was based on Pivot Tables, Pivot Charts, and calculated KPIs, providing insights into the veterinary clinic's operations.